uur732/Hadi-bulalim/README.md

 Hello everyone!

 I used React on this project.
 I took into account React-Components folder structure.
 Also i used Tailwind CSS framework, that's how i did responsive web desing and mobile compatibility.
-Project uses Yelp Fusion API to make searches on Yelp, Dynamically renders returned businesses, Also displays location on Google Maps on details page.
+Project uses Yelp Fusion API to make searches on Yelp.
+Dynamically renders returned businesses.
+Also displays location on Google Maps on details page.

 # Getting Started with Create React App